microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 **Note**:
-One limitation with this options (option 2) is that all existing applications that are using native eBPF programs need to now also have an explicit installer / un-installer for the native programs that are they are using.
-This installer can either be a separate entity (for example, in the cases where the native eBPF program is a common program shared between multiple applications / products), or it can be integrated with the application that loads the program (in the cases where the native eBPF program is exclusively owned by that application / product).
+One limitation with this option (option 2) is that all existing applications that are using native eBPF programs need to now also have an explicit installer / un-installer for the native programs that are they are using.
+This installer can either be a separate entity (for example, in the cases where the native eBPF program is a common program shared between multiple applications / products), or it can be integrated with the application that loads the program (in the cases where the native eBPF program is exclusively owned by that application / product, and the application / product runs as admin).

 One way to mitigate this new mandatory requirement is to also support the current behavior where there is no need to explicitly create a service entry.
 With this approach, at the load step, when ebpfapi does not find any matching service